 Clinton, however, has repeatedly denied this allegation through his spokesperson.

 “President Clinton knows nothing about the terrible crimes Jeffrey Epstein pleaded guilty to in Florida some years ago, or those with which he has been recently charged in New York,” Angel Urena said in a statement.
 “He’s not spoken to Epstein in well over a decade, and has never been to Little St. James Island, Epstein’s ranch in New Mexico, or his residence in Florida.”

 Per Bloomberg, Les Wexner, chairman and CEO of the L Brands corporation (the parent company of Victoria’s Secret), also spent time on the island on at least occasion, an employee told the outlet.
 (Victoria’s Secret models allegedly visited, as well).
-Additionally, former Prime Minister of Israel Ehud Barak told Daily Beast that he visited the island, though he explicitly said that he did not meet Epstein “in the company of women or young girls.”
+Additionally, the former prime minister of Israel Ehud Barak told the Daily Beast that he had visited the island, though he explicitly said that he did not meet Epstein “in the company of women or young girls.”

 Most recently, Epstein bought a neighboring island.